evanj/buffersizebench/README.md

 For really large buffers, reads will often be "short" due to the kernel buffers.
 Arguably this is "realistic", since we are using a real writer and reader.
 This basically means there are diminishing returns to larger application buffers, which is what we are looking for anyway.

+### Mac OS X

+The default unix buffer is 8192 bytes, and results in really slow default performance.
+Localhost TCP is much faster by default.
+Calling `setsockopt(sock, SOL_SOCKET, SO_SNDBUF, ...)` to increase the buffer size makes local Unix sockets work much more efficiently.
+TODO: include some results.

 ## /dev/zero